PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm.md

 ## `kubeadm upgrade plan` prints out `context deadline exceeded` error message

-This error message is shown when upgrading a Kubernetes cluster with `kubeadm` in the case of running an external etcd.
+This error message is shown when upgrading a PlaidCloud cluster with `kubeadm` in the case of running an external etcd.
 This is not a critical bug and happens because older versions of kubeadm perform a version check on the external etcd cluster.
 You can proceed with `kubeadm upgrade apply ...`.

 This issue is fixed as of version 1.19.